Gridlink Interconnector: Route

 The undersea cable connects two national grids, so must run from locations, close to the coast, capable of injecting the extra 1.4 GW of power into the grid.
 Three points in Northern France were considered Penly, Les Attaques and Warande.
 Only Warande had sufficient capacity.
 On the UK side sites along the south coast were rejected as there was not sufficient infrastructure available to transport the electricity to the main network, while the North Kent coast and the banks of Thames Estuary was well supported.
 The following seven suitable sites were considered before Kingsnorth was selected: Cleve Hill, Coryton, Grain, Kemsley, Kingsnorth, Northfleet East and Rayleigh Main.
 The existing Kingsnorth sub-station already had the capacity, as the Kingsnorth coal fired power station had been decommissioned, and was 1.5 km (1 mile) from the shore.

-The 400 kV alternating current link from the substation at Kingsnorth passes though a 1.5 km (1 mile) underground duct to the converter station which is on the shoreline.
+The 400 kV alternating current link from the substation at Kingsnorth passes through a 1.5 km (1 mile) underground duct to the converter station which is on the shoreline.
 The two high-voltage direct current undersea cables enter a trench under the sea perpendicular to the shore and under the shipping channel where it follows the southern bank until off Grain where it crosses the channel and leaves the Medway passing to the north of the Sheppey anchorage berths.

 The 140 km cable lies on the seabed protected by a covering of rocks or in a trench.
 Other users must not be disrupted, and a series of hazards must be avoided: anchorages, navigation channels, environmentally sensitive areas, known wrecks, moving sandbanks, unexploded ordnance, windfarms and other subsea cables.
 The route was chosen to take all this into account, and to turn south on the most western route to minimise cable length.
 In the Thames, it runs to the south of the Pan Sands sand bank and south of the BritNed interconnector cable.

 In France the high-voltage direct current cable crosses the coastline in an industrial area owned by the Grand Maritime Port of Dunkerque (GMPD) and passes under their land for 10 km to a site alongside the RD11 junction (52a/b) with the A16 autoroute to the new converter station.
 The 400 kV alternating current link travels 3 km underground to the new Warande substation that is to be built adjacent to the existing RTE Bourbourg substation; they will share connection to the 400 kV alternating current overhead lines of the RTE.